nirgn975/open-pension-crawler/README.md

-# Open Pension Scraper
+# Open Pension Crawler

 [![license][license-image]][license-url] [![Build Status][travis-image]][travis-url] [![Updates][updates-image]][updates-url] [![Python 3][python3-image]][python3-url]

-The repo contains Crawler and Data from Investment firms, in use for the Open Pension project.
+The repo contains the crawler to get the xls/x data from the Investment firms, in use for the Open Pension project.
 Open Pension is a "Hasadna" project, that aimed to revealing the secrets behind the Israeli pension market.

 ## Pre Requirements